Request of Proposal Analyses include:

-• The key to winning a government contract is the proper preparation of a proposal, whether it is a response to a Request for Proposal (RFP), Invitation of Bids (IFB), Request for Quotation (RFQ) or a Request of Offer (RFO).
-This is achieved by analyzing the requirements contained in the RFP
+• The key to winning a government contract is the proper preparation of a proposal, whether it is a response to a Request for Proposal (RFP), Invitation for Bids (IFB), Request for Quotation (RFQ) or a Request for Offer (RFO).
+This is achieved by analyzing the requirements contained in the RFP.

-• The RFP described the task, establishes competition and evaluation guidelines, and ask the contractor to submit a proposal to complete the work.
-RFP’s are legally binding documents.
+• The RFP describes the task, establishes competition and evaluation guidelines, and asks the contractor to submit a proposal to complete the work.
+RFPs are legally binding documents.
 They are not contracts, but they are considered by law to be the foundation of a contract between two parties.
-All information in an RFP should be analysis for factual and technical accuracy
+All information in an RFP should be analyzed for factual and technical accuracy.

 • Review each solicitation for its specific requirement